neelguha/legal-ml-datasets/README.md

 Training a model to predict the outcome of a case from various case specific features.
 - [European Court of Human Rights](https://archive.org/details/ECHR-ACL2019): 11.5k cases from ECHR's public database.
 [Paper](https://www.aclweb.org/anthology/P19-1424/).

-## Annotation
+## Document/contract annotation
-Training a model to annotate sentences/clauses/sections in a contract (or other document) according to various criteria (e.g. unfairness, argument structure, etc)
+Training a model to annotate sentences/clauses/sections in a contract (or other document) according to various criteria (e.g. unfairness, argument structure, etc).

 - [Detecting unfair clauses from online terms-of-service](http://155.185.228.137/claudette/ToS.zip): ~12k sentences from 50 terms-of-service agreements.
 [Paper](https://arxiv.org/pdf/1805.01217.pdf).
 - [Usable Privacy Project Data](https://usableprivacy.org/data): a collection of datasets for privacy policies, including OPP-115, APP-350, MAPS, and the ACL/COLING 2014 Dataset.